Clinical news for optometrists and ophthalmologists who don't have time for the full study. Written for Glance, the daily brief from Eyes On Eyecare.

 "Every story has to land in under 400 words, surface what's actionable, and include the stat that matters."

-[ Real wins.
-Example: "I've published 25+ articles for Glance to date, on a weekly cadence.
-Editor feedback has consistently flagged my pieces as 'low-edit,' meaning they ship close to the original draft.
-Several have been pulled into Glance's most-read weekly digest." ]
+25+ articles published on a weekly cadence.
+Editor feedback consistently lands in the "low-edit" column, meaning pieces ship close to the original draft.
+Several have been pulled into Glance's most-read weekly digest.

 Peer-reviewed studies translated to clinician-facing news